 Credit scoring, risk and propensity modelling

-- Application and behavioural scoring (methods and applications)
+- Credit scoring and modelling: Application and behavioural scoring (methods and applications)

 - Survival, hazard and competing risk models